 Mr. Pessina has served as Executive Chairman of the Board since March 2021.
 Mr. Pessina served as Chief Executive Officer from July 2015 to March 2021 and as Executive Vice Chairman from January 2015 to March 2021.
 He also served as Acting Chief Executive Officer from January 2015 to July 2015.
 Previously, he served as Executive Chairman of Alliance Boots from July 2007 to December 2014.
-Prior to that, Mr. Pessina served as Executive Deputy Chairman of Alliance Boots.
-Prior to the merger of Alliance UniChem and Boots Group, Mr. Pessina was Executive Deputy Chairman of Alliance UniChem, previously having been its Chief Executive for three years through December 2004.
-Mr. Pessina was appointed to the Alliance UniChem Board in 1997 when UniChem merged with Alliance Santé, the Franco-Italian pharmaceutical wholesale group which he established in Italy in 1977.
+Prior to that, Mr. Pessina served as Executive Deputy Chairman of Alliance UniChem and Boots Group, Mr. Pessina was Executive Deputy Chairman of Alliance UniChem merger of Alliance UniChem and Boots Group, Mr. Pessina was appointed to the Alliance UniChem Board in 1997 when UniChem merged with Alliance Santé, the Franco-Italian pharmaceutical wholesale group which he established in Italy in 1977.
 Mr. Pessina also serves on the Board of Directors of a number of private companies, and, from 2000 to 2017, served on the Board of Directors of Galenica AG, a publicly-traded Swiss healthcare group.